cliche818/pdf_conversion_challenge/README.md

 # Jeff Documentations
 ## setup
+used ruby version 2.6.3 to develop, uses sqlite for relational database
+prerequisites: requires rbenv/rvm for installing ruby and gem install bundler

-used ruby version 2.6.3 to develop run bundle install for unit/integration tests: rails test to run the server: rails s (will be available at localhost:3000 by default)
+1) run bundle install
+2) for unit/integration tests: rails test
+3) to run the server: rails s (will be available at localhost:3000 by default)

 To try run (in the project root directory): curl -F 'file=@"invoices/HubdocInvoice1.pdf"' -F 'email=user@domain.com' localhost:3000/upload